x1ppy/freezetag/README.md

 Supported Formats
 -----------------

-Currently, the following music formats are supported:
-* FLAC
-* MP3

-The following metadata formats are supported:
-* Vorbis comments
-* ID3
+Currently, FLAC and MP3 formats are supported.
+Vorbis comments are supported for FLAC files, and ID3 tags are supported for MP3 files.

-Note that metadata will be frozen/thawed/shaved for supported music formats only.
-Likewise, only supported metadata formats will be processed.
+Note that metadata will be frozen/thawed/shaved for supported music and metadata formats only.

 Examples
 --------

-### freeze
+### `freeze`

 Create a freezetag that stores paths and metadata for all files in this directory, saving the freezetag to a file named F**a**-**b**-**c**.ftag (as described in [Freezetag ID](#freezetag-id)) to this directory: